grafana/grafana/docs/sources/datasources/tempo/service-graph.md

 You use the Service Graph to detect performance issues; track increases in error, fault, or throttle rates in services; and investigate root causes by viewing corresponding traces.

-{{< figure src="/media/docs/grafana/data-sources/tempo/query-editor/tempo-ds-query-node-graph.png" class="docs-image--no-shadow" max-width="500px" caption="Screenshot of a Node Graph" >}}
+{{< figure src="/media/docs/grafana/data-sources/tempo/query-editor/tempo-ds-query-node-graph.png" class="docs-image--no-shadow" max-width="500px" alt="Screenshot of a Node Graph" >}}

 ## Display the Service Graph